mgax/subtext/Readme.md

 Subtext is a peer-to-peer chat app that's meant to be beautiful and hackable.

-It comes in the form of a _NodeJS_ web app, which runs on your server, and a GUI built with _react.js_, that loads as a web page.
+It comes in the form of a _NodeJS_ web app, which runs on your server, and a UI built with _react.js_, that loads as a web page.
 The project places great emphasis on privacy and personal control.

 **Privacy**, because nobody should listen in on your conversations.
 So you host